Bruno Pontecorvo Prize

 PONTECORVO PRIZE REGULATIONS

-1. The Bruno Pontecorvo Prize is established to reward scientists for the most significant scientific works in the field of particle physics recognized by the international scientific community.
+1. The Bruno Pontecorvo Prize is set up to distinguish scientists for the most significant research in elementary particle physics acknowledged by the international scientific community and predominantly related to neutrino physics and astrophysics.

-8. The decision of the jury is considered by the JINR Directorate and is approved by the JINR Scientific Council.
+8. The decision of the jury is considered and approved by the JINR Scientific Council.

-11. The laureate is usually awarded the certificate at the JINR Scientific Council.
+9. The Bruno Pontecorvo Prize is awarded to the winners at a session of the JINR Scientific Council.

-12. The decision to award the Bruno Pontecorvo Prize is published in the press."
+11. The decision on awarding the Bruno Pontecorvo Prize is published in the press.